Aceituna: Hydrography

 All Aceituna's waters flow into the Alagon river, which marks the boundary between the municipal districts of Aceituna and Valdeobispo.

 The most important streams that pass through the town of Aceituna are the Aceituna Streams and the Higaleja and Ribera del Bronco Streams.

 To the south of the municipality is the San Marcos dam, in the Aceituna stream.
-The other town reservoir is the Valdeobispo reservoir, on the border with caca Valdeobispo.
+The other town reservoir is the Valdeobispo reservoir, on the border with Valdeobispo.

 At the end there are also several lakes, such as Lake Maruguero, the Laguna Nueva, the Manzano Lagoon, the Chavarcón Lagoon, the Chica Lagoon, the Tejares Lagoon, etc.